-We account for stock-based awards under SFAS No. 123(R), which requires measurement of compensation cost for all stock-based awards at fair value on date of grant and recognition of compensation over the service period for awards expected to vest.
-The fair value of restricted stock and restricted stock units is determined based on the number of shares granted and the quoted price of our common stock.
+We account for stock-based awards under SFAS No. 123(R), which requires measurement of compensation cost for all stock-based awards at fair value on the date of grant and recognition of compensation over the service period for awards expected to vest.
+The fair value of restricted stock and restricted stock units is determined based on the number of shares granted and the quoted price of our common stock on the grant date.
 Such value is recognized as expense over the service period, net of estimated forfeitures.